MFA admission requirements

 - Applications to be submitted via Apply Alberta

-- Official transcripts to be mailed directly to the Office of Research and Graduate Studies
+- Official transcripts and English Language Proficency test scores (if applicable) to be mailed directly to the Office of Research and Graduate Studies

 - Two letters of recommendation in addition to the recommendation form to be submitted with your application